dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

 	along with this program.
 If not, see <http://www.gnu.org/licenses/

 Instructions for this Simulation Package:

+Software Requirements: These programs were created using MATLAB/Simulink 2013a.
+While they may run under other versions of the MATLAB environment, performance may be unreliable.

 NOTE: MAKE SURE THE ("QuadSim Release 0.1") FOLDER IS ADDED TO THE MATLAB PATH BEFORE STARTING.